 This financial report is designed to provide the District's funding sources, customers, stakeholders, and other interested parties with an overview of the District's financial operations and financial condition.
-Should the reader have questions regarding the information included in this report or wish to request additional financial information, please contact the Director of Finance and Business Services, Stephanie Hill, at San Lorenzo Valley Water District, 13060 Highway 9, Boulder Creek, California 95006, (831) 430-4620, or shill@slvwd.com.
+Should the reader have questions regarding the information included in this report or wish to request additional financial information, please contact the District at San Lorenzo Valley Water District, 13060 Highway 9, Boulder Creek, California 95006, (831) 430-4620.